-North Marin Water District is experiencing salinity intrusion at two of our three wells, these being the wells situated adjacent to the former Coast Guard housing facility.
-Our third well, situated on the Gallagher Ranch, is not affected by salinity intrusion.
-Throughout the cooler months we were able to supply our customers water almost solely from our Gallagher Well, but during the higher-demand summer months our system will be supplemented with higher salinity water from the Coast Guard wells.
+North Marin Water District's two wells situated adjacent to the former Coast Guard housing facility have been experiencing increasing salinity intrusion for several years.
+The other two wells, situated on the Gallagher Ranch, are not affected by salinity intrusion.
+The newest of the wells on the Gallagher Ranch was completed in October 2022.
+Planning for this well was driven by the need to find a new, reliable source of water that is lower in salt content than water produced from the Coast Guard Wells, particularly during times of higher demand.
 We test our water supply weekly for a number of chemical and microbial constituents, including those associated with higher salts like sodium, chloride, conductance, and total dissolved solids.
 There are no health-based regulations for these mineral constituents in public drinking water, however there are aesthetic standards as detailed in the table on the next page.
 In 2021 the water served by North Marin Water District was above these aesthetic standard for several weeks, the water having an undesirable salty taste that was noted by many customers.

 Sodium is an essential nutrient for the body, necessary for proper nerve function.
 The FDA recommends a dietary intake of 2300 milligrams per day, but most Americans consume between 2700 to 7000 milligrams per day.
 Some medical conditions make reducing sodium necessary, with the most severe restrictions limiting sodium intake to no more than 1375-1800 milligrams per day.
-North Marin Water District publishes the weekly sodium and chloride levels in the Point Reyes Light when the sodium level rises above 50 milligrams per liter so that those of our customers who are advised by their physicians to account for sodium in their diets can adjust their sodium intake as needed.
+North Marin Water District publishes the weekly sodium and chloride levels in the Point Reyes Light when the sodium level rises above 50 milligrams per liter so that those customers who are advised by their physicians to account for sodium in their diets can adjust their sodium intake as needed.